cjacobs27/gotscrapev2/README.md

 `http://localhost:8000/gotsv2`

 View list of names of the Characters that are already in the database: names are displayed as links to the URLs of character pages.
-Gender is also listed & more info will be available in the future.
+Gender and Titles are also listed.

 `http://localhost:8000/gotsv2/update`